ahamedaninia/ahamedaninia.github.io/README.md

 ### Other Projects in Python
 [Hyperparameter tuning](https://github.com/ahamedaninia/hyperparameter-tuning): Practicing increasing accuracy using Grid Search and Hyperparamter Tuning.

+## Contact me
+You can contact me at ahamedaninia@gmail.com.

 [MNIST-CNN-model](https://github.com/ahamedaninia/MNIST-CNN-model): Showcases using a CNN model for image classification